Amy Jacques Garvey: Marriage and family

 On July 27, 1922, several months after his previous marriage was severed, Marcus and Amy were married for the second time in Baltimore.

 Jacques was said to have been Amy Ashwood's (Marcus Garvey's previous wife) chief bridesmaid in her wedding to Garvey.
 Ashwood attempted to have the second marriage annulled and failed, leaving Amy Jacques as Garvey's legitimate wife.

 Garvey had two children in her marriage, Marcus Mosiah Garvey Jr. and Julius Garvey born in 1930 and 1933 respectively.

 Leadership of UNIA

-Amy Jacques Garvey was said to have been an excellent and impactful speaker, having toured all over the country.
-Amy Jacques Garvey had been on these tours with, and without her husband.
-After making a return from their western tour, Marcus was scheduled to speak in New York and Amy was not a part of the program.
+Jacques Garvey toured nationally as a public speaker, both with and without her husband.
+After a western tour, Marcus Garvey was scheduled to speak in New York without her on the program.